Visual-mov/mish/README.md

 # mish
-mish (Mini-shell), is a minimalistic Unix shell written in C for the purpose of learning and being easy to use.
-It also has a few quality of life features for me personality.
+mish (Mini-shell), is a simple Unix shell written in C for the purpose of learning and being easy to use.
+I also intend for it to be my personal shell.

 *Currently still under development*